The VBA Curve Tracer Project

 Dealing with the XY display noise level

-Both Mark and Richard use professional scopes and they don't have this issue.
+Both Mark and Richard use more professional scopes and they don't have this issue.
 There are two solutions.
 We can add another Opamp with higher gain, but that will also amplify the noise from the source.
 The other solution is to use a higher value shunt.
 Both solutions will allow you to avoid the lower level Volts/Division settings of the DSO.

 I decided to use two different Ic shunt resistors, because using a single 1 Ohm resistor does not make sense. (pun intended)